BRP Jose Rizal

-BRP Jose Rizal (FF-150) is the lead ship of her class of guided missile frigates of the Philippine Navy.
+BRP Jose Rizal (FFG-14) is the lead ship of her class of guided missile frigates of the Philippine Navy.
 She is the first purpose-built frigate of the service, as its previous major warships were mostly obtained from retired patrol ships of other countries.
 She is also one of the navy's primary warships able to conduct multi-role operations, such as coastal patrol, anti-air and anti-submarine warfare.